Chapter 1. Origins (Mozart Watch Co., New York Watch Co., Hampden Springfield)

 |Michele & Joe Wein alongside a modern ceramic Hampden watch|

 These watches belong to me and I am pleased to recommend watch collecting as an affordable hobby, indeed many were bought for less than a tank of fuel for my car.
-I acquired them from Auctions, Jumble (Yard) Sales, Antique Shops and on-line, even ebay.
+I acquired them from Auctions, Jumble (Yard) Sales, Antique Shops and on-line and of course Ebay.

-But before you dip your toe in that water, why not join a watch forum, or a specialist site like the NAWCC or the BHI, where there is help on recognizing genuine watches from homages, fakes & frankens (composites) and on distinguishing good dealers from bad.
+But before you dip your toe in that water, why not join an online watch community like...
+'Watch-U-Seek' or 'The Watch Forum', or a specialist horological site like the NAWCC or the BHI.
+Here there is help recognizing genuine watches from homages, fakes & frankens (composites) and on distinguishing good dealers from bad.

 Third.
 Forth & Fifth rows: Soviet Type-1 Hampden pattern watches, circa 1930 - 1980

 Sixth, Seventh & Eighth rows: Hampden watches from the Manhiemer & Wein era's, circa 1940 - 1980

 All efforts have been taken to contact copyright owners, where contact has failed such release is solicited.